h3nnn4n/hugo-content/content/about.md

 bacon_unleashed, depending on where you know me from.
 I recived my bachelor degree on Computer Science from the [State University of Santa Catarina](https://www.udesc.br/) on august 2017.
-Imediately after that I started a master's degree in applied computing [Applied Computing](https://www.udesc.br/cct/ppgca) working with the Ab Initio protein structure problem, which I concluded 2 years after.
+Imediately after that I started a master's degree in [Applied Computing](https://www.udesc.br/cct/ppgca) working with the Ab Initio protein structure problem, which I concluded 2 years after.